 Typhoid is a bacterial infection that is caused by the Salmonella typhi virus.
-Accompanied by high fever, vomiting, nausea, and diarrhea (in some cases), this is a fatal disease that gets primarily spread through contaminated drinking water and food.
+Accompanied by high fever, vomiting, nausea, and diarrhoea (in some cases), this is a fatal disease that gets primarily spread through contaminated drinking water and food.
 Poor sanitation is also one of the biggest causes of this deadly disease.

 Other serious complications include: